-Guidelines to request funding support:
+Guidelines for trainees who request BEST funding support:

 Funders want to know the impact their investment will have and that you will not be the only one to benefit.
 Can you offer to teach others what you learn on your return?
 Is this of interest to a larger community?
 Will you work together with others who have also shown an interest?
 When you send a request that sounds like it's a nice to have as opposed to a ‘can’t survive without it', it gives an easier way for supporters to say no.